Human-Augment-Analytics/Admin-Recruitment-Unit/Midterm-Initiative-dbona3.md

 H1: Standardized role descriptions and structured applications improve candidate–project alignment

 - Assumed: Applicants selected through structured forms will better match project needs
 - Confirmation will be realized in the next recruitment cycle

 H2: Slack-integrated workflows reduce administrative overhead

 - Assumed: Recruitment coordination time for project admins will decrease
 - Confirmation can be attained with assessment/discussion from current HAAG Recruitment Admin

 H3: Centralized discovery channels increase applicant volume and quality

 - Assumed: HAAG-level recruitment visibility will increase qualified applicants
 - Confirmation will be realized in the next recruitment cycle

+KPIs to be Measured
+- Number of applicants per recruitment cycle
+- Admin time spent reviewing candidates
+- Comparative quality of recruits (performance-based evaluation)
+- Reduction in onboarding-related confusion (qualitative feedback)

 ---